 Always try and find their email address, rather than reaching out via a social channel.
 LinkedIn and Twitter are great platforms to start creating relationships with journalists, but not the right channel to send your pitch.

 For the remaining journalists, you can either do it the slow way for free, or the quick way for a fee.
 The slow but free way is to use Hunter.
 This free tool tells you the email address format for any domain that you search for.
 You then just backmatch this against each journalist name you’ve listed at each publication.
 Just follow the below steps to do this.

 The quicker way is to sign up for a tool like Cision, which hosts one of the largest journalists’ databases.
 They don’t publish their rate card, but for small businesses prices reportedly start at $20 a month, although that may require some good haggling.

 So this is how to find journalists’ contact details for free.
-Just follow our process: identify the publications most relevant to your target audience.
-Search for the journalists who write about topics relevant to your business working at each of these publications.
-Then do a bit of sleuthing to find their email addresses.
-And to increase your chances of getting your pitches accepted, read our tips on how to build relationships with journalists.
+Just follow our process: identify the publications most relevant to your target audience, and search for the journalists who write about topics relevant to your business working at each of these publications.
+Then do a bit of sleuthing to find their contact details.

 The Loudspeaker is your definitive guide on how to scale your startup.
 Brought to you by Publicize, this podcast explores the ins and outs of growing your brand and taking your product to market.